 A list of Equity Officers and Title IX Officers by location can be found here.

 Unlawful discrimination and harassment violate state and federal law as well as the District's Policies.
-Unlawful discrimination includes disparate treatment, exclusion from any benefits, activities, or programs, or harassment based on the grounds of ethnic group identification, race, color, gender, sexual orientation, sexual identity, religion, age (over forty), national origin, ancestry, disability, political affiliation or belief, military and veteran status, or marital status.
+Unlawful discrimination includes disparate treatment, exclusion from any benefits, activities, or programs, or harassment based on the grounds of ethnic group identification, race, color, sex, gender, gender identity, gender expression, pregnancy or childbirth-related condition, sexual orientation, sexual identity, religion or religious creed, age (over forty), national origin, ancestry, physical or mental disability, medical condition, political affiliation or belief, military and veteran status, or marital status.
 The District's Policies and Regulations on unlawful discrimination and harassment are set forth below.
 Those who have experienced or witnessed unlawful discrimination or harassment should report that misconduct to the District or College Equity Officers, whose contact information can be found here.